official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 that he had been speaking “in principle” about acting in self defence “if it were shown that Iraq had weapons of mass destruction which were capable of posing a threat to the

-[^179] Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
+[^179]: Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
-[^180] Letter Goldsmith to Hoon, 28 March 2002, [untitled].
+[^180]: Letter Goldsmith to Hoon, 28 March 2002, [untitled].

 476

-The Report of the Iraq InquiryUK”.[^181] He did not think that curtailed Lord Goldsmith’s “ability to offer an opinion about the legal position in due course”.
+UK”.[^181] He did not think that curtailed Lord Goldsmith’s “ability to offer an opinion about the legal position in due course”.
 Mr Hoon added in manuscript that he was “sure that we can discuss this further”.